Setting realistic expectations for weight loss

-But ask yourself this: Did you have a time frame in mind for yourself when gaining weight?
-Did you tell yourself, many years ago, “I’d like to have gained this much weight by the time I’m 45”?
+But ask yourself this: did you have a time frame in mind when gaining weight?
+Did you tell yourself, many years ago, “I plan to have gained this much weight by the time I’m 45?”
 Probably not.
 Weight gain usually happens over time, while you’re busy doing other things.

 Weight loss often happens the same way.
 There’s nothing wrong with losing weight quickly if you’re eating a nourishing diet.7 On the other hand, having a compressed timeline for weight loss can be counterproductive for some people.8 And this may be true for all diets — not just carb-restricted ones.

 A looming deadline with weight left to lose can be a good excuse to give up altogether or try “quick fixes” that undermine health.
 Furthermore, an unreasonable target-date can narrow your entire focus to diet-diet-diet, creating an unsustainable and unpleasant imbalance in your life.9

 Give yourself permission to rethink this.
 Consider creating deadlines for non-scale, health-related victories that keep you moving steadily toward your weight loss goal, but that you can control.